Thiago099/dom-builder/README.md

 ## How it works

-the element method returns a class that uses the builder design pattern to modify the html element
+the element method returns a class that uses the builder design pattern to create a html element

 ## Examples